Techtesh/AWS-CLF-C01-test/Questions.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following services could be used to deploy an application to servers running on-premises?
 (Select TWO)
+GG

-- [ ] AWS Elastic Beanstalk.
+- [ ] AWS Elastic Beanstalk. #m
-- [ ] AWS OpsWorks.
+- [y] AWS OpsWorks.
-- [ ] AWS CodeDeploy.
+- [y] AWS CodeDeploy.
 - [ ] AWS Batch.
 - [ ] AWS X-Ray.

 **[⬆ Back to Top](#table-of-contents)**

 ### What is an example of agility in the AWS Cloud?
+GG
 - [ ] Access to multiple instance types.
 - [ ] Access to managed services.
 - [ ] Using Consolidated Billing to produce one bill.
-- [ ] Decreased acquisition time for new compute resources.
+- [y] Decreased acquisition time for new compute resources.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which AWS security service protects applications from distributed denial of service attacks with always-on detection and automatic inline mitigations?

 - [ ] Amazon Inspector.
-- [ ] AWS Web Application Firewall (AWS WAF).
+- [ ] AWS Web Application Firewall (AWS WAF).#k?
 - [ ] Elastic Load Balancing (ELB).
-- [ ] AWS Shield.
+- [y] AWS Shield.

+--------Till Here-------
 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following are advantages of AWS consolidated billing?
 (Choose two)

-- [ ] The ability to receive one bill for multiple accounts.
+- [y] The ability to receive one bill for multiple accounts.
 - [ ] Service limits increasing by default in all accounts.
 - [ ] A fixed discount on the monthly bill.
-- [ ] Potential volume discounts, as usage in all accounts is combined.
+- [y] Potential volume discounts, as usage in all accounts is combined.
 - [ ] The automatic extension of the master account's AWS support plan to all accounts.

 **[⬆ Back to Top](#table-of-contents)**